VasiliyMatr/ILAB_2ndYEAR/T01TRIANGLES/README.md

 ### 1. Geometrical primitives:

-Classes for basic 3D geometric primitives such as: point, vector, line, segment, plane are implemented.
+Classes for basic 3D geometric primitives such as point, vector, line, segment, plane are implemented.

 ### 2. Two triangles cross: